24/7 on-demand availability / safer life at home

 Morning arrival

 Presence, light and first movement show that the day begins.
-LEA waits until a prompt is actually useful.
+A prompt appears only when it is actually useful.

 08:15